 Last month, the California Court of Appeal held that Tinder (a popular online dating app) engaged in age discrimination in pricing, because Tinder charged its consumers over 30 years old $19.99/month, but only charged $9.99 or $14.99/month for consumers under 30.
 The Court of Appeal reversed the lower court’s ruling and held that the Unruh Act provides broad protection against age-based price discrimination.
 Notably, the Court stated, “[a]ccordingly, we swipe left, and reverse.”

 If your employer is still living in the past and violated any of the above, you may have a case against your employer.
-For more information about your rights, and a free case evaluation, please call us at (619) 342-8000.
+For more information about your rights, and a free case evaluation, please contact us online or call us at (619) 342-8000.

 Vaquero v.
 Stoneledge Furniture LLC, 9 Cal.
 App.
 5th 98 (2017).